Psychiatric Residential Treatment Facility

 The program utilizes a privilege-level economy system, which is based on cognitive and social learning theory.
 Youths are supervised and guided by staff in this skill building process.
 Upon entering the program all individuals are placed on a basic/evaluation level for their first two weeks.
 Youths can earn their way through three levels and ultimately to natural/logical consequences.
 Positive behaviors are rewarded according to the individual's treatment plan.
 Various rewards and activities are associated with each level.

-An individual's IQ must be 70 or above to be considered for admission to the RTC.
+An individual's IQ must be 70 or above to be considered for admission to the Psychiatric Residential Treatment Facility.
 Youth referred for services may display or be dealing with one or more of the following issues:

 - Failed alternative psychiatric treatments (i.e.: partial hospitalization, outpatient therapy intensive in-home family therapy; group home).